Brakoweb/list-creator/README.md

 - Delete individual items from the list.
 - Clear the entire list.
 - Simple and user-friendly interface.
+- Drag and Drop an item to duplicate it.

 ## Technologies Used